A great place for schools

 |Years 7–12||1 FOC to 15 Students|

 Above group rate available to school groups with 10 or more students.
 All prices are inclusive of GST and available only to Australian primary and secondary education institutions.
 Prices updated on the first of July every year and are subject to change without notice.
-Entry to the park is subject to the park's Condition of Entry.
-If you have an enquiry about these prices or eligibility please email the Education Ranger at firstname.lastname@example.org for further details.
+Entry to the park is subject to the park's condition of entry .
+If you have an enquiry about these prices or eligibility please email the Education Ranger at email@example.com for further details.